suhank/zea-engine/docs/api/SceneTree/BaseItem.md

 <a name="BaseItem+getSelectable"></a>

 ### getSelectable
-The getSelectable method returns a boolean indicating if this item is selectable.
+Returns a boolean indicating if this item is selectable.

 **Returns**: <code>boolean</code> - - Returns a boolean indicating if the item is selectable.
 <a name="BaseItem+setSelectable"></a>

 ### setSelectable
-The setSelectable method modifies the selectability of this item.
+Modifies the selectability of this item.

-**Returns**: <code>boolean</code> - - Returns a boolean.
+**Returns**: <code>boolean</code> - - Returns true if value changed.

 | Param | Type | Description |
 | --- | --- | --- |